-I’ve come across some old pictures while cleaning up old stuff on my hard drive in preparation for a hard drive upgrade so I thought I’d share some pictures and what I remember about the hike.
-Of course a geocache originally brought us here but it’s definitely well worth a visit for just the hike.
-We say we’re going to go back and hike it again every fall but it just never happens for various reasons.
+I’ve come across some old pictures while cleaning up old stuff on my hard drive preparing for a hard drive upgrade, so I thought I’d share some pictures and what I remember about the hike.
+Of course, a geocache originally brought us here, but it’s definitely well worth a visit for just the hike.
+We say we’re going to go back and hike it again every fall, but it just never happens for various reasons.

 One of the first things we saw when we got to the trail itself was this small spring.

-The trail was originally build in the 1930s with over 1000 steps made of stone.
+The trail was originally built in the 1930s with over 1000 steps made of stone.
 Miners used them to go up the mountain to work in the quarry up there.

-This was was a great view or the ridges and valleys in the distance with some leave color and cloud and mountain shadows.
+This was a great view of the ridges and valleys in the distance, with some leave color and cloud and mountain shadows.

-Really I don’t think there is such a thing as a bad hike period.
-If your capable of it I certainly recommend spending some time out on a trail in the woods taking in nature.
+Really, I don’t think there is such a thing as a bad hike period.
+If you’re capable of it, I certainly recommend spending some time out on a trail in the woods, taking in nature.